Return to Index

 How to Release

 To release, you allow the feeling to come up without resisting it, since it is the resistance that holds it in your mind.
-Remain focused on the ‘I’ who feels angry, sad, afraid or ashamed.
+Remain focused on the ‘I’ who feels afraid, lonely, angry, guilty or sad.
 If any thoughts arise about the person or the situation, bring your focus back onto the feeling.

 Don’t turn away from the pain.
 Face it.
 Feel it fully.
 Feel it—don’t create a script in your mind around it.
 Give all your attention to the feeling, not to the person, event, or situation that seems to have caused it.